SELGroup/SEPC/README.md

 Parameters for other datasets could be found in `wandb_script_roberta`

-## Use wandb to sweep your best parameter
+## Use wandb to sweep your best parameters

 1. Define the parameter combinations in wandb_script_roberta